GMPKit Logo

 The GMPKit COPQ Calculator

-Our free COPQ calculator helps you quantify internal failure costs and model recovery scenarios—giving you the business case for rapid operational recovery.
+Our free COPQ calculator helps you quantify internal failure costs and model the financial impact of reducing structural execution friction.

 100% Free

-Generate a detailed PDF report and email it to yourself or share with your leadership team.
+Generate a detailed report and email it to yourself or share with your leadership team.

 Multiple Scenarios